robmoore-i/Learnification/README.md

 ### Major

-- Change persistence to SQLite, using RxJava for access

-- Managing the application entry points across different activities
+- Use empty-list UX pattern for creating learning items, rather than having default ones.

+- Integration test coverage across the most important journeys.

 ### Minor

+- Injectable components for use in integration tests

 - Meaningful unit tests

-- Injectable components for use in integration tests

-- Use empty-list UX pattern for creating learning items, rather than having default ones.
+- Unit test coverage

 ## MVP

+- I can download the app from the play store

-- I can define my own learning items
+- I can define my own learning items and browse them

-- I can choose which learning items are members of the current periodic ballot

-- I periodically get notifications based on my active learning items
+- I periodically get notifications based on my active learning items at a periodicity I define

-- I can download it from the play store

 - I can donate to Rob if I want to